 Pet Insurance for Calgary Havanese: The Math

-Calgary insurer options: Trupanion, Pets Plus Us, Petsecure, OVMA Pet Health Insurance.
-Read the orthopedic coverage carefully.
+Calgary insurer options: Trupanion, Pets Plus Us, Petsecure, OVMA Pet Health Insurance are the names that come up most in Calgary Havanese owner conversations.
+Read the orthopedic coverage clause carefully.
 Some plans cap surgical payouts, which matters for a breed that may need bilateral knee surgery.
+For lifetime budgeting beyond medical, see the full Havanese cost-of-ownership guide.

 The day-one rule: sign up before your first vet visit at the new home.
-Pet insurance excludes pre-existing conditions, and a luxating patella noted at the first vet visit becomes pre-existing within 24 hours.
-Calgary rescues that already disclose a luxating patella diagnosis on the medical record may make insurance less useful for that specific issue.
-Read the policy.
+Pet insurance excludes pre-existing conditions, and a luxating patella noted at the first vet visit can become pre-existing on the medical record within 24 hours.
+Calgary rescues that already disclose a luxating patella diagnosis on the intake paperwork may make insurance less useful for that specific issue (still useful for unrelated future conditions).
+Read the policy and talk to a licensed broker before signing.

 Other Havanese Health Concerns